Mohamed-code-13/To-Do-App-Flutter/README.md

 This app utilizes the Bloc (Cubit) pattern for efficient state management.
 It ensures a clean and organized separation of concerns, making the app more maintainable and scalable.

+## Local Data Storage with Hive

+This App leverages the power of Hive, a lightweight and efficient NoSQL database for Flutter, to provide seamless and reliable local data storage.
+Hive is used to store all the essential task and category information right on your device, ensuring that your data is readily available even without an internet connection.

 ## License

 This project is licensed under the MIT License.